primerL/primerL.github.io/README.md

-# zeyofu.github.io
+# primerL.github.io
-This is a repo for Xingyu Fu's personal website.
+This is a repo for Bo Li's personal website.